webia1/Frontend-Ecosystem/NGXS/ReadMe.md

 Now the `happyLocalPanda` will only recalculate when the output value of the `firstLocalPanda` selector changes.

 We recommend that you move your projects to this behavior in order to optimize your selectors and to prepare for the change to the defaults coming in NGXS v4.
-See the Selector Options section [above](#selector-options) for the recommended settings.
+See the Selector Options section for the recommended settings.

 #### Meta Selectors